vmware-labs/in-memory-property-aware-temporal-graph/CONTRIBUTING_DCO.md

 1. Check if your code changes will pass both code linting checks and unit tests.
 2. Ensure your commit messages are descriptive.
 We follow the conventions on [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).
 Be sure to include any related GitHub issue references in the commit message.
 See [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.
 3. Check the commits and commits messages and ensure they are free from typos.
-4. If you are making changes in the core data structure, please include jmh memory and cpu benchmark report pre and post your change.
+4. If you are making changes in the core data structure, please include **jmh** memory and cpu benchmark report pre and post your change.

 ## Reporting Bugs and Creating Issues

-While creatin gan issue, please try to follow commint message format mentioned in step 2 of "Pull Request Checklist"
+While creating an issue, please try to follow commit message format mentioned in step 2 of "**Pull Request Checklist**"